 You may have heard the myth that you are not allowed to eat and drink during labor or that you are only allowed to suck on ice chips.
 Of course, no one is stopping you from eating snacks or meals while you labor at home.
 This is part of the reason many birth educators recommend staying home while in labor for as long as possible.

 For low-risk vaginal deliveries, avoiding food may not be necessary.
 A systematic review that looked at allowing food intake during labor revealed shorter labors and no increased risk for obstetric and neonatal outcomes.
-Eating during labor also did not increase the incidence of vomiting or the likelihood of a C-section.
-Talk to your provider about your hospital’s policy, and advocate for yourself if you are hungry in the labor room.2
+Eating during labor also did not increase the incidence of vomiting or the likelihood of a C-section.2 Talk to your provider about your hospital’s policy, and advocate for yourself if you are hungry in the labor room.

 3. You Can’t Have a Vaginal Birth After a Cesarean

-While every woman’s circumstances vary, vaginal births after Cesarean sections (VBACs) are possible in many cases.
+While every woman’s circumstances vary, vaginal births after cesarean sections (VBACs) are possible in many cases.
 Many times, providers will at least let you try to experience labor and vaginal delivery after a C-section.
 When appropriate, VBACs decrease maternal risks at delivery and for future pregnancies.
-Some risk factors for an unsuccessful VBAC include pregnancies very close or far apart, a high body mass index, and overdue.3,4,5
+Some risk factors for an unsuccessful VBAC include pregnancies very close or far apart, a high body mass index, and being overdue.3,4,5

 If you have previously had a C-section and are interested in a vaginal birth this time, do not assume it is off the table for you.
 Talk to your provider about whether you can try for a VBAC.